 With Greek pianist Vassilis Varvaresos he performs as a duo on a regular basis in both USA, Asia and in many European countries.
 In February 2016 this charismatic duo played in a sold-out Kleine Zaal of the Concertgebouw in Amsterdam, where they managed to whip up the audience to an outrageous enthusiasm.
 With German cellist Benedict Kloeckner and pianist Varvaresos, Noé forms the acclaimed Trio Bell’Arte.
 From 2005-’12 he was a member of the Trio Carlo van Neste (Brussels).

-Together with Vassilis Varvaresos, violist Georgy Kovalev and cellist Ella van Poucke, Noé also forms the Piano Quartet Corneille, which in the seasons 2017/18 and 2018/19 played and will play in most of the major halls in the Netherlands (such as Amsterdam/Concertgebouw, Rotterdam/De Doelen, Nijmegen/De Vereeniging and Haarlem/Philharmonie).
-In July 2018 this ensemble participated in Robeco Summer Nights, again in a sold-out Kleine Zaal of the Concertgebouw.
+Together with Vassilis Varvaresos, violist Georgy Kovalev and cellist Ella van Poucke, Noé is a member of Piano Quartet Corneille, which played and will play in most of the major halls in the Netherlands (such as Amsterdam/Concertgebouw, Rotterdam/De Doelen, Nijmegen/De Vereeniging, Muziekgebouw Eindhoven and Haarlem/Philharmonie).
+In July 2018 this ensemble participated in Robeco Summer Nights, in a sold-out Kleine Zaal of the Concertgebouw.
+April 2020 they will perform another time in Concertgebouw, this time in the Sunday morning series.

 Noé’s playing brings together immense technical ability and genuine emotion.
 His interest in modern music offers him fresh scope for his playing, combining strength, virtuosity and vigour with sensitivity.
-He recorded 6 CD’s, a.o. with pianists Vassilis Varvaresos and Mario Häring, and with his former Trio Carlo van Neste.
-His newest CD, with all sonatas for solo-violin of Eugène Ysaÿe, just was released with ARS and will be launched in several European cities in the period October/November 2019.
-On this CD is included a worldpremière: Etude Poème op.
+He recorded 7 CD’s, a.o. with pianists Vassilis Varvaresos and Mario Häring, and with his former Trio Carlo van Neste.
+His newest CD, on ARS, with all sonatas for solo-violin of Eugène Ysaÿe, was released in November 2019 and was launched in several European cities.
+On this CD is included a world première: Etude Poème op.
 9, for violin and piano.
+The CD received critical acclaim, a.o. in The Strad (CD of the Month, March 2020) and in Luister (a 10!)

 Noé is playing a Tomasso Balestrieri (Mantua) from 1764.